wtfutil/wtfdocs/content/modules/pagerduty.md

 `apiKey` <br />
 Value: Your <a href="https://v2.developer.pagerduty.com/docs/authentication">PagerDuty API</a> key.

-`escalationFilter` <br />
-Array of schedules you want to filter on.

 `enabled` <br />
 Determines whether or not this module is executed and if its data displayed onscreen. <br />
 Values: `true`, `false`.

 `escalationFilter` <br />
+An array of schedule names you want to filter on.

 `position` <br />
 Defines where in the grid this module's widget will be displayed. <br />